stevana/coverage-guided-pbt/README.md

   { every = \n args -> show n ++ ":\n" ++ unlines args
   }
 ```

+Where `maxTest` is the amount of passing test cases that will be run,
+`maxFail` is the amount of tests that are allowed to be discarded,
+`size` is how the size parameter to the generator changes between tests,
+and `every` is used to print something (or not) between each test.

+The tests themselves can now be run as follows:

 ``` haskell
 test, quickCheck, verboseCheck :: Testable a => a -> IO ()